Marsback Zephyr Pro RGB Review – A Mouse with a Built-in Fan (it works!)

 Marsback Zephyr Pro - Hero

-This isn’t a gimmick mouse.
-The fan does actually help cool the hand with a noticeable breeze, and the Marsback Zephyr Pro RGB is a legitimate good gaming mouse.
-The fan does its job at a barely audible noise level, the mouse has a flawless sensor, strong built quality and passable buttons.
 It seems like the Zephyr Pro RGB is a great answer for people that need some hidrosis relief, while still being a reasonable budget price at $69 USD.
 It doesn’t quite compete on value compared to the Model O, M711, Haste or Ducky Feather, but it does do something that no other mouse does.
-If you have clammy hands and hate the feeling of sweat when gaming, look into this mouse.

 A cool-ing mouse

-ir?t=gearscope08 20&language=en US&l=li3&o=1&a=B08NSJFNSS Marsback Zephyr Pro
+ir?t=gearscope08 20&language=en US&l=li3&o=1&a=B08NSJFNSS

 Marsback Zephyr Pro RGB

 A good gaming mouse with a quiet cooling fan, for your hand!
-See Price

 Pros